 If you are like most Americans, you probably have three to four credit cards you can pull out of your wallet at any time.
 Credit has become a way of life.
 The convenience is like no other, and with the ever-increasing threat of identity theft, the fraud protection they offer is typically unbeatable.
 The reward programs aren’t too shabby either.

 At this time 38% of all households in America carry some credit card debt.
 Having said that, credit cards are an excellent resource for Americans as well.
 However, credit cards get a bad rap thanks to consumer debt continually rising.
 With that reputation are a few myths that just simply aren’t true.
-Here are seven credit card myths that you need to kick to the curb.

 Many people’s favorite financial guru is a huge proponent of this statement.
 Dave Ramsey has built an empire on this myth and is the king of cutting credit cards up.
 While he has great intentions, his audience is probably one of the reasons this statement exists.
 Typically we spend more when we pull out a credit card.
 If you’re down to your last $10, you may forgo the trip to Starbucks.
 However, if you’ve got a credit card with a $10,000 limit, you’re probably not going to deny yourself that Pumpkin Spice Latte; after all, it is the season of all things pumpkin spice.